 *This post contains affiliate links.
 See my disclosure policy for more information.Esme will be just shy of 6 months old this year at Christmas, and coming up with small gifts to give in her stocking and to round out under the Christmas tree is not quite as easy as my toddler’s assortment of Hot Wheels, fruit leather, and a marshmallow Santa.
 So what do young babies want?
 Well, at this age it’s really more about what do young babies need, or what do mom and dad want to give?
 Here are a few small gift ideas that baby should have fun with.

 These are fun and colorful, and so handy for throwing in your purse and diaper bag for fun on the go (and if you lose one here or there it’s not a big deal).

 If you’re anything like me you have enough brightly colored plastic toys in your life to choke an elephant.
-So hello sweet little wooden bunny.
-It’s simple design harkens back to simpler times, and if a rattle/teether can be called charming, this is it.
+So hello sweet little wooden bird and elephant.
+Their simple design harkens back to simpler times, and if a rattle/teether can be called charming, these are.